Udayk02/tagitup/README.md

 *   **Tag Files:** Assign one or more tags to the currently open file.
 *   **View Tags:**
-    *   See tags for the active file directly in the "Tagit" view (An exclusive activity bar view, cause why not?).
+    *   See tags for the active file directly in the "TagitUp" view (An exclusive activity bar view, cause why not?).
     *   Browse all unique tags used in the workspace (in the current workspace only).
     *   List all files associated with a specific tag.
 *   **Search:** Find files using tag expressions (& - AND, | - OR, () - grouping.
 See, dummy, you can't use commas here).